dasarpai/old.dasarpai.github.io/_gk/2022-12-26-Indian-Constitution.md

 Apart from the main constitution, there are 739 acts.
 Which are not part of the constitution but they were created because the Indian constitution tells this to Government.
 Different articles of the constitution dictate the government to do so.
 Many of these acts were created before 1950 (before our constitution was adopted by us).
 With almost nil or small amendments, those acts are the same as before.

 ## Naming Convention
-- Bill = Vidheyak : Brought into the parliament/assembly by some MLA or MP.
+- Bill = Vidheyak : Brought into the parliament/assembly by some MP or MLA.
 It was discussed in the parliament.
 - Act = Adhiniyam : When a bill is discussed in the parliament/assembly and then the bill is passed by the parliament/assembly and approved/signed by the president or governor then it becomes an act.
 Every bill may not be approved by Governor or President, if so it cannot become an act.
 Sometimes an act can be created by bringing Ordinance/Adhyadesh.
 But it is valid only for 6 months.
 - Law = Kanoon = Code : Once an act is passed, the rules, regulations, and bylaws can be defined and Law can be created with the help of experts.
 - Articles = Anucheda: Components of the main constitution are called Articles.